 The School of the Nations was the first school in Macau to introduce the IB Diploma Programme, beginning in the 2009-2010 academic year.
 We chose to implement the IB Diploma programme as we felt IB’s mission “to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect” was harmonious with our own aspirations.

 School of the Nations is one of the few schools where all Form 5 and Form 6 students are encouraged to study in the IB Diploma Programme.
-A certificate track is also provided for interested students.
+A course track is also provided for interested students.

 Coordination